rswol/stacks-api-proxy/README.md

 How to start the stacks-api-proxy application
 ---

-1. Run `mvn clean install` to build proxy jar
+1. Run `mvn package -Dmaven.test.skip=true` to build proxy jar
 2. Run `docker build . -f Dockerfile -t stacks-api-proxy` to create a docker image
 3. Edit `config/docker.yml` to add your Stacks API Node endpoints
 4. Start application with `docker-compose up`